OneGov/dev/README.md

 Version pins should be added to constraints.txt

+## Add Your Own Development Packages

+To add your own set of extra packages, create a new file called `extras.txt` and add them there (just like you would in a requirements.txt).

 ## Profiling

 To profile all requests, set `profile` in the onegov.yml to `true`.
 This will